Samirouche99/Samirouche99/README.md

 - 👋 Hi, I’m @Samirouche99
-- 👀 I’m interested in C# & GUI projects
+- 👀 I’m interested in Learning new languages and GUI Development
-- 🌱 I’m currently learning BSC Software Development for Business
+- 🌱 I’m currently learning BCS Software Development for Business
-- 💞️ I’m looking to collaborate on Analysis and Design & Mobile Applications
+- 💞️ I’m looking to collaborate on Mobile Application Development
 - 📫 How to reach me ...

 <!---